THE ABORTION PILL

 - Do they provide testimonials from other patients who have used their abortion services?

-- Try to speak with someone who has used the services of that provider in order to find out what their experience was like.
+Also, try to speak with someone who has used the services of that provider to find out what their experience was like.

 - STD / STI Test.
 We recommend STI / STD testing to prevent an active infection from spreading.
 We provide low to no cost STI / STD testing.

 - Blood Type Test.
 You should also get a blood test to find out your blood type.
 If you are Rh- (negative), you may need an injection of Rhogam so there won’t be an effect on future pregnancies.

 Legal Rights.
 You should understand your legal rights.
 If you are unsure about what to do with your pregnancy, do not take the abortion pill spontaneously or on a whim.
 If you have questions, are unsure, are being pressured or misled into an abortion, or are having second thoughts about abortion, contact CAPS.
 Please note that CAPS staff do not provide legal advice.

 While CAPS Pregnancy Clinics do not perform abortions or refer to abortion clinics, we provide medically accurate information and are here are here to help you examine the range of pregnancy options (abortion, parenting, adoption) including the details about each option, so you can make the best choice for your situation.

 No matter what choice you make, CAPS will be there for you before, during, and after your pregnancy.

 All pregnancy services are FREE, including FREE pregnancy test, FREE ultrasound, and FREE pregnancy and abortion education.
 We also provide low to no cost STI / STD testing.
 All our services to you are private – your privacy is important to us.